tannerabread/giphy-search-nextjs/README.md

 I chose this project structure because it seemed like the most future-proof if more features were added to this project.

 The only changes I thought about making with the current setup is moving the CSS modules to the same location as the components they are for.
-I only decided against it because there was already a styles folder with the `Home.module.css` file, best practices may have been to move the component CSS modules but I'm not sure.
+I only decided against it because there was already a styles folder with the `Home.module.css` file (which actually ended up getting deleted last minute from no-use), best practices may have been to move the component CSS modules but I'm not sure.

 ```
 ├── components